 2 pm Welcome to the Château de la Napoule!

-Meet at front gate, walk through gardens to the Salon, where we will enjoy le gouter, introductions with your instructor and Ray Brand, Threshold Art Retreats curator.
+Meet at front gate, walk through gardens to the Salon, where we will enjoy le gouter, introductions with your instructor, and Ray Brand the Threshold Art Retreats curator and your host.

 Activities according to instructor